NicholasCoppola21/ccisd-skyward/SECURITY.md

 This package does not store any user credentials and they are removed from memory soon after login.
-The session information is stored until the program terminates; however the validitiy of the session tokens are only valid for less then an hour.
+The session information is stored until the program terminates; however the validity of the session tokens are only valid for less then an hour.
 You can revoke session tokens by logging in on another device.

 The `calc_weighted_gpa.ts` file, by default, caches report card information locally on your PC to reduce taxing requests to Skyward's servers.
 This cache ONLY contains terms from report cards and not any identifying information.